duckietown/dockertown/README.md

-If you wanted to call the docker command line from Python, do high level operations, use Python on Whales.
+If you wanted to call the docker command line from Python, do high level operations, use Pydock.
 For example if you want to write your CI logic in Python rather than in bash (a very good choice 😉).
-Some commands are only available in Python on whales
+Some commands are only available in Pydock
 too: `docker.buildx.build(...)`, `docker.stack.deploy(...)`...

 Use the right tool for the right job 🙂